January 2018 Top Talk

-At the end of this month on the 29th, we will all face a significant challenge: to see if we can recognize our fellow bike riders in street clothes without their riding kit and bike helmets.
-(Please try to refrain from saying “hey, I didn’t recognize you with your clothes on”.
-It gives rise to unfortunate misinterpretations!)
-The Awards Banquet is one of the events to which I look forward.
-We take the opportunity to recognize members who have made significant contributions to the club as well as highlight those individuals who have been most active on club rides.
-We also typically have a few humorous awards, identifying a few individuals’ distinct characteristics.
-It’s a fun time, I encourage you to attend.
+The Awards Banquet is coming up at the end of this month on the 28th.
+We will all face a significant challenge: to see if we can recognize our fellow bike riders in street clothes without their riding kit and bike helmets.
+(Please refrain from saying “Hey, I didn’t recognize you with your clothes on”.
+It gives rise to unfortunate connotations!)
+Fortunately, there will be name tags.
+The Awards Banquet is where we take the opportunity to recognize members who have made significant contributions to the club as well as highlight those individuals who have been most active on club rides.
+We also typically have a few humorous awards (the “Grand Fartessa” award comes to mind), identifying a few individuals’ distinct characteristics.
+It’s a fun time, and the food is good.
+I encourage you to attend.

 The first event for the club President is the New Year’s Day Ride.
 I’ll be there and hope to see you there as well.
 Until then, stay warm, avoid the ice and safe riding!